Marblehead Lawn Mowing Services

 Marblehead Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands, vernal pools, and other protected areas in Marblehead is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands and protected areas in Marblehead is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), especially if work could impact resource areas.
-Wildlife protection is also critical: avoid mowing during the breeding season for birds (March-August) and when vernal pools are active (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife and the local Conservation Commission is recommended for all work near protected habitats.
-Marblehead Conservation Commission
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive habitats.
+Always consult the Conservation Commission before initiating work near protected areas.

 7 Widger Road, Marblehead, MA 01945